HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/two_qubit_gates.md

 where x, y, z are the prefactors of the products of Pauli matrices \\(X_c X_t\\), \\(Y_c Y_t\\), \\(Z_c Z_t\\) acting on control (`c`) and target (`t`) qubit, with the underlying definition \\(XX \equiv \sigma_x \sigma_x\\), \\(YY \equiv \sigma_y \sigma_y\\) and \\(ZZ \equiv \sigma_z \sigma_z\\).

-In this context, spins are meant to be localized and therefore distinguishable degrees of freedom.
+In this context, spins are meant to be localized and therefore have distinguishable degrees of freedom.

 ## SqrtISwap